 Fascinated by how this book, unlike any other thesaurus, takes me further into meaning, rather than just exchanging words like commodities, I am curious about the rest of the categories.
 Page xiii presents the “Plan of Classification”.
 I am charmed to learn that meaning and its words can be tidily organized into just 6 categories:

 I. Abstract Relations

 This little bible tells me that we have lost meaning and we have even an impoverished sense of what meaning is.
-Further, we have even lost efficiences.
+Further, we have even lost efficiencies.
 Recall that when Mr. Mawson and Ms. Whiting created the manuscript for the Treasury in 1923, they had to type out one linear text.
 They needed to write and type it properly.
 This was then used by typesetters to laboriously prepare plates to print the book.
-There is an economy to the clasificatory system.
+There is an economy to the classificatory system.